$50k LoansGet personalized rates in 60 seconds for $50,000 personal loans with no impact to your credit score

 If your FICO score is between 300-579, it’s considered poor.
 This can mean that you have not paid back your borrowings either on time or in full in the past.
 Lenders will look at your current situation carefully to see if you will pay them back on time going forward.

 People who have a bad credit score can sometimes get personal loans up to 50k, but it’s not common.
-The lender may require that a bad credit borrower provide collateral for a $50,000 loan.
+The lender may require that a bad credit borrower provide collateral for a large personal loan.
 Alternatively, they may require that you apply with a cosigner that has good credit.
 If you have a cosigner and you don’t make your payments, your cosigner will be obligated to make the required payments.
 This could jeopardize your relationship.
 If you pledge security and don’t make your payments, the lender can seize the collateral you pledged to compensate themselves.
 This could result in a significant loss to you.
 If the collateral you used to secure the loan is your car, for example, you could lose your car and the use of it.
 If you need your car to get to work you might have a problem keeping your job.

 Understand too that if your credit is bad, your loan rate will probably be much higher than it could be if you had good credit.
 This will add significant costs to your loan and make it really expensive to borrow.